firavoyage/blogging/river.md

 ---

-upd
-ated vscode to new version.
+updated vscode to new version.

 custom title bar is redundant, turned off.